daxapps/YouTubeMusicTimer/README.md

 # YouTubeMusicTimer
 [Click to use app](https://daxapps.github.io/YouTubeMusicTimer/)

 A web application that enables a user to set a timer to play music from YouTube.
+When I'm working on my computer, I enjoy listening to music from YouTube.
+I also like to set a timer to remind myself to get up and stretch my legs, as well as keep track of time that I spend on the computer.

 This is a web application uses HTML5, CSS3, Javascript, jQuery, AJAX, and KnockoutJS.